What brought you to IT and Shell?

 We’re following most of the current trends in IT; we are developing our own mobile applications to interact with the customers, we are utilising the cloud for our applications and doing a lot of work around big data and analytics, which are all things that characterise the IT industry.
 We have put a lot of complex IT systems in place to streamline our processes.

-Shell is an exciting place to work, as we’re not doing technology just for the sake of it; we’re looking to make sure it’s technology that’s useful for the business.
-But we’re doing some pretty cool stuff.
+Shell is an exciting place to work; as we’re not doing technology just for the sake of it; we’re looking to make sure it’s technology that’s useful for the business.
+We’re doing some pretty cool stuff.

 What do you think the future of IT holds for Shell?